Subject to Change and Reviewed Weekly

-- Parents will be notified of any confirmed cases of Coronavirus via our email or text system
+- Parents will be notified of any confirmed cases of Coronavirus via email.

-- A confirmed case or outbreak will be reported to the Department for Education and childcare settings, which is a dedicated advice service for Nurseries and Schools.
-We will follow any action required by Public Health or our Local Health Protection Team
+- An outbreak will be reported to the Department for Education and childcare settings, which is a dedicated advice service for Nurseries and Schools.
+We will follow any action required by Public Health or our Local Health Protection Team.

 - Pippa Pop-ins housekeepers and chefs will clean the kitchens, dining rooms, surfaces, taps, door handles and all nursery areas with anti-bacterial products throughout the day.

-- Each classroom have their own resources and other resources maybe used if they are thoroughly cleaned.
+- Each classroom has its own resources and other resources may be used if they are thoroughly cleaned.

 Communication between Teachers and Parents

-- If staff wish to visors they can.
+- If staff members wish to wear a visor, they can.

 - All staff will follow the measures set out in the control measures from the Government guidance to minimise the risks of transmission.